petaverse-cloud/pv-docs-site/docs/petority/3_features/3_realtime-heartrate-monitoring.md

 ---

 # Real-Time Heart Rate Monitoring
-Wagguracy offers a cutting-edge feature that allows you to **monitor your pet's heart rate in real time**.
+WAGGURACY offers a cutting-edge feature that allows you to **monitor your pet's heart rate in real time**.
 This innovative function provides valuable insights into your pet's **health** and **well-being**, Allowing you to stay on top of their needs.

 ![Real-Time Heart Rate](/img/heart/Heart-Rate1.jpg)